SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 # README: Sebastiaan van Hassel Graduation thesis 2022

+This readme elaborates the software that is used for the graduation thesis of Sebastiaan van Hassel.
+In GitHub, a fork is made of the BSO-toolbox repository from TUe-excellent-buildings.
+In this fork, a new bracnch is created, called 'sebastiaan_changes', where all the necessary files are listed, including this readme.
+During the graduation project, seven files of the BSO-toolbox v1.0.0 are modified and listed in this bracnch.
+Furthermore, the folder 'code_sebastiaan' includes all files written by the autor of the corresponding thesis.

 ## Modified C++ files in the BSO-toolbox v1.0.0
 The BSO-toolbox repository from TUe-excellent-buildings is used in the graduation project of Sebastiaan van Hassel.
 Thereby, seven files of the BSO-toolbox v1.0.0 are modified.
 It concerns the following files with directories:
 1. BSO-toolbox/bso/spatial_design/ms_building.cpp